foreverallama/readmat/readme.md

 # Breakdown

-A more detailed explanation of the MAT-file structure can be found in `docs/`
+A more detailed explanation of the MAT-file structure can be found [here](./docs).

 # Contribution

 There's still lots to do!
 I could use your help in the following:

-- Reverse Enginner the MAT-file structure to include support for more objects like `table` and `timetable`
+- Reverse Enginner the MAT-file structure to include support for more objects like `timetable`, `categorical`, `calendarDuration` and others
 - Write object data into MAT-files
 - Write tests
+- Algorithmic optimization to integrate within the `scipy.io` framework

-I've also opened an [issue](https://github.com/scipy/scipy/issues/22736) with `scipy.io` and ultimately plan to push all of this over there
+I've also opened an [issue](https://github.com/scipy/scipy/issues/22736) with `scipy.io` detailing some of the workflow, as well as a [PR](https://github.com/scipy/scipy/pull/22762) to develop this iteratively.

 # Thanks